 Most important, don’t be swayed by a low price or big promises made during a sales pitch.

 Manufacturing is its own specialized niche.
-You need a team that understands how things work — especially in today’s pandemic-changed world.
+To see ROI from your website, you need a team that understands manufacturing and marketing, website design, and how to code in WordPress.